 But over the past year, it’s become increasingly obvious to me that extra credit IS real life:

-- Life is about possibility, and a failure can be a stepping stone to success rather than a permanent mark on your record.
+- Life is about possibility.
+Failure can be a stepping stone to success rather than a permanent mark on your record.

-- Those who are willing to work hard — putting in extra hours, extra energy, extra sweat and extra tears — usually do go further.
+- Those willing to work hard- putting in extra hours, extra energy, sweat, and tears- usually go further.

-I understand that teachers may be unwilling to offer extra credit because it can invite kids to slack off the first time around, but no one is saying extra credit should be easy.
+I understand that teachers may be unwilling to offer extra credit because it can invite kids to slack off the first time, but no one says extra credit should be easy.
 I think it’s okay to make the kids work three or four times as hard to make up for the mistake or lack of effort and even to grade the assignments harder than a normal assignment.

 But if we want to prepare kids for success, I think we should be teaching them that they can overcome failure, not that they only have one shot to get it right!

 How do you feel about extra credit — in the classroom and in real life?